jefurry/goid/README.md

 Package goid is a globally unique id generator library, ready to be used safely directly in your server code.

-Xid is using 128bit and hashids algorithm to generate globally unique ids to make it shorter when transported as a string: https://github.com/speps/go-hashids
+goid is using 128bit and hashids algorithm to generate globally unique ids to make it shorter when transported as a string: https://github.com/speps/go-hashids

 - 8-byte value representing the milliseconds since the Unix epoch,